Samuel-LY-Wang/UMass-CS-Class-Code/160/Project_7/game/README.md

 Current progress:\
 Made Enemy and Player classes\
 Have Item class\
+Items should hopefully work\
-Should have a way for the enemies to scale in difficulty over time
+Should have a way for the enemies to scale in difficulty over time\